dokd233622/dokd233622.github.io/research.md

-## The Economic Impact of Closing Illicit Markets: Evidence from China’s Crackdown on Prostitution
+## The Economic Impact of Closing Illicit Markets:<br> Evidence from China’s Crackdown on Prostitution
 ___
 *Joint with Songjun Jiang*